-He also cites his time in retail [in 2009 James co-founded Children of Vision boutique with Vicky Chan, which the duo ran until mid-2016] as an indispensible resource.
+He also cites his time in retail [in 2009 James co-founded Children of Vision boutique with Vicky Chan, which the duo ran until mid-2016] as an indispensable resource.
 "I’m always thinking about what my customers already have from me, so I really push myself to experiment with new fabrics, new shapes and new proportions to make sure I’m giving my customers something new every season.
-Also, in the last few years I’ve expanded the unisex and menswear components of my collections, which mostly stemmed from thinking about what I would wear from each range."
+Also, in the last few years, I’ve expanded the unisex and menswear components of my collections, which mostly stemmed from thinking about what I would wear from each range."

 "I have the best customers - they’re usually creative, fashion-forward people that feel empowered by wearing my clothing.
 They appreciate unique design and details like the fact that we’re locally made, impeccably finished and use the finest fabrics.
 And that my stuff can be a bit mental sometimes.
 I think they like that too."